Relderf/SortEmPics/README.md

 but it works, and it's free.
 Anyone is free to fork it and do the best they can with it (just give credit! :>)

+This app is made explicitly for Windows and not tested on Linux or Mac OS.

 Some missing features I though of that I (or anyone) could implement in a future: